 DISCOVER THE MT GEOFFREY NATURE PARK WITH YOUR BIKE

 The park offers a maze of trails, more than 80 km.
-With mild winters, Hornby’s trails stays open year round.
+With mild winters, Hornby’s trails stay open year round.
 The whole park is 300 hectares big and the vegetation is just stunning.
-Biking into the park is something not easy to describe trough words, you have to try it in person.
+Biking into the park is something not easy to describe through words, you have to try it in person.
 Depending on the path you choose you will ride in a different landscape.
 Few trailers pass along the coast, just above the sea.
-Some other are more inland and climb up to Mt Geoffrey, trough beautiful woods and green undergrowth.
-Have a look at the park website for a detailed map or download TrailForks app for gps maps.
+Some others are more inland and climb up to Mt Geoffrey, trough beautiful woods and green undergrowth.
+Have a look at the park website for a detailed map or download TrailForks app for GPS maps.

-Denman island is the bigger of the two, and as well as its little sister has a lot to offer.
+Denman Island is the bigger of the two, and as well as its little sister has a lot to offer.
 The island is populated by a huge community of artists and artisans.
 For the most involved in ceramic.
-There are several beaches along the coast and few lakes in land.
+There are several beaches along the coast and a few lakes in the land.
 So it is definitely worth it to spend some time there.

 POTTERY STUDIOS ARE EVERYWHERE

 Seems like everybody in Denman has a pottery studio.
 We had the chance to visit the boutique and the workshop of Shirley.
 Lilac Sun Pottery studio is a tiny space, where every cm of the walls is covered by a beautiful piece of art.
 Shirley is very talented and she loves to share with people her secrets and techniques.
 Is the perfect place to find a beautiful souvenir.

 JUMP INTO THE LAKE